soundasleep/jevon.org/wiki/synchronising-svn-and-git.md

 ==Unable to extract revision information from commit==

 If you get this during a `git svn dcommit`, then you've probably messed up the merge somewhere - <a href="http://stackoverflow.com/a/7772948/39531">you need to</a> `git rebase` before you merge changes between branches.

+==git svn rebase: Unknown option: strategy-option==

+Good luck.
+I think this is a bug.

 [[Category:Subversion]]
 [[Category:Git]]